azabluda/InfoCarrier.Core/README.md

     Post myBlogPost = (
         from blog in context.Blogs
         from post in blog.Posts
-        join owner in context.Users on blog.OwnerId equals owner.Id
+        join author in context.Authors on blog.AuthorId equals author.Id
-        where owner.login == "hi-its-me"
+        where author.login == "hi-its-me"
         where post.Title == "my-blog-post"
         select post).Single();